leluque/university-site-cms/README.md

+# REFACTORING AND UPDATE NOTICE

+This project is old and requires refactoring.
+It uses a traditional MVC architecture and an old version of Spring.

+IT WILL BE GRADUALLY REFACTORED TO A BETTER ARCHITECTURE AND NEWER VERSIONS OF TECHNOLOGY.
+STILL, CHANGES WILL BE MADE TO DATABASES AND REACTIVE PROGRAMMING WILL BE USED.

 # University website and CMS - Content Management System

 This project implements a university website and CMS.
 A running version of this project may be found at fatecmogidascruzes.com.br.